 Two years later, I returned to Berkeley and started cooking at an Italian restaurant.
 I put a bollito sandwich with chili oil and salsa verde on the menu, and waxed poetic about Nerbone to the staff.
 A few years later, one of our young cooks moved to Florence to study and cook.
 As I printed out a list of my favorite spots in Tuscany on the night before he left, I gave him a few tips: “Watch how the Italians use olive oil.
 Eat everything you can.
 Don’t be afraid to admit when you don’t understand Italian.”
 And finally, I warned, “Watch out for the lampredotto at Nerbone.”

 Samin Nosrat is a chef, New York Times Magazine food columnist, and author of the James Beard award-winning, New York Times bestseller SALT, FAT, ACID, HEAT.
-In October 2018, a four-part documentary series based on Nosrat’s hit book will debut on Netflix.
+On October 11, 2018, a four-part documentary series based on Nosrat’s hit book debuted on Netflix.

 >>Next: Tar, Spaghetti, and Other Totally Real Ice Cream Flavors You Need to Try in Europe